Camilo-J/Camilo-J/README.md

 ![](https://komarev.com/ghpvc/?username=Camilo-J)
 [![Linux](https://svgshare.com/i/Zhy.svg)](https://svgshare.com/i/Zhy.svg)

 I'm a Software Developer.
-I enjoy programming in Rails, NodeJs and React.
+I enjoy programming in NodeJs and React.

 - 🌱 &nbsp;I’m currently working on improving my skills in, and understanding of JavaScript, React and AWS.
 - 😀 I like to  code, read, and watch videos of videogames.